 Second, Vietnam needs to accelerate the development of a comprehensive roadmap and supporting legal framework to achieve net zero carbon emissions by 2050.

-Third, creating mechanisms to promote green finance markets, providing specific financial incentives and support for the adoption of green technologies, and making green finance options accessible are important steps to accelerate this transition.
+Third, having mechanisms to promote green finance markets, providing specific financial incentives and support for the adoption of green technologies, as well as accessible green finance options are important steps to accelerate this transition.
 Establishing an open market for the trading of carbon and emissions credits would also further accelerate efforts towards a carbon-neutral economy by 2050.

 Fourth, with the private sector, developers and investors play a very important role by integrating sustainable activities into projects.
 This approach allows businesses to meet the growing development requirements in the future as well as contribute to the country's overall sustainability goals.